ttakao/newriferemedymaker/README.md

 # newriferemedymaker
-For driving "New Rife Frequency Therapy Remedy Maker V.1"
+For driving "New Rife Frequency Therapy Remedy Maker V.1" on Windows PC.

 Prerequisite